hds-sandbox/bulk_RNAseq_course/develop/06b_count_normalization.md

 **Exercise 2**

 Suppose we had sample names matching in the counts matrix and metadata file, but they were out of order.
-Write the line(s) of code required to create a new matrix with columns ordered such that they were identical to the row names of the metadata.
-Remember that `data` contains the column `GeneSymbol` witht the names of the genes!
+Write the line(s) of code required make the `data_random` dataframe with columns ordered such that they were identical to the row names of the metadata.
+Remember that `data` contains the column `GeneSymbol` with the names of the genes!

 ``` r
 # randomize count data columns and metadata rownames